 Forms are a foundational element for lead generation landing pages.
 How you design your forms has a huge impact on your conversion rates, and dictates the information that will come your way once a lead has converted.
-There are several more advanced uses of forms including pre-filling form fields, UTM tracking, and multi-step forms.
+There are several more advanced uses of forms including pre-filling form fields, and UTM tracking.
 This article will get you on your way.

 Only one form is allowed per landing page.

 Drag and drop the Form Widget from the left side of the Unbounce Builder to the place on the page where you’d like to add your new form.
 A new dialog box will appear.

 - Click on the form options on the left side of the dialog box to populate your chosen form fields.